Introduction

 slide 3 of 5, Short-arc quad,

-- Lie on your back with your knees bent over a foam roll or large rolled-up towel and your heels on the floor.
+1. Lie on your back with your knees bent over a foam roll or a large rolled-up towel.

-- Lift the lower part of your affected leg until your leg is straight.
-Keep the back of your knee on the foam roll or towel.
+2. Lift the lower part of your affected leg and straighten your knee by tightening your thigh muscle.
+Keep the back of your knee on the foam roll or rolled-up towel.

-- Hold your leg straight for about 6 seconds, then slowly bend your knee and lower your heel back to the floor.
-Rest for up to 10 seconds between repetitions.
+3. Hold your knee straight for about 6 seconds.
+Then slowly bend your knee and lower your leg back to the floor.

 slide 4 of 5

-- Tighten the thigh muscles in your affected leg by pressing the back of your knee flat down to the floor.
+2. Tighten the thigh muscles in your affected leg by pressing the back of your knee down.
 Hold your knee straight.

 slide 5 of 5